netotaku/clarkson.io/src/content/blog/CRM-and-Email-Remain-the-Strategic-Constant.md

 pubDate: 'May 04 2025'
 heroImage: '/images/destruction.jpg'
 categories:
-    - "CRM"
+    - "crm"
-    - "Digital Strategy"
+    - "digital-strategy"
-    - "Email Marketing"
+    - "email-marketing"
 cta: "I offer consultancy for teams and individuals looking to reduce platform dependency, build ethical CRM practices, and create resilient email strategies that actually work."
 ---
 When Elon Musk took over Twitter and rebranded it as X, the platform's utility as a reliable marketing channel quickly deteriorated.
 Major advertisers left, the tone shifted, and the rules of engagement became unclear.
 But the problem isn’t just X—it’s systemic.